Japanese submarine I-3: 1926–1937

 On 15 November 1935, Submarine Division 8 was reassigned to the Yokosuka Defense Squadron in the Yokosuka Naval District, and I-3 was decommissioned and placed in reserve that day to undergo reconstruction, during which her American-made K-tube sonar was replaced by a sonar system manufactured in Japan and her conning tower was streamlined.
 While she was out of commission, Submarine Division 7 returned to service in Submarine Squadron 1 in the 1st Fleet on 20 January 1936, and after her reconstruction was complete, I-3 was recommissioned on 1 December 1936 and returned to duty with the division.

-On 27 March 1937, I-3 departed Sasebo in company with I-1, I-2, I-4, I-5, and I-6 for training in the vicinity of Tsingtao, China.
+On 27 March 1937, I-3 departed Sasebo in company with I-1, I-2, I-4, I-5, and I-6 for training in the vicinity of Qingdao, China.
 The six submarines concluded the training cruise with their arrival at Ariake Bay on 6 April 1937.
 During scheduled upkeep in Sukumo Bay on the coast of Shikoku, Japan, on 18 May 1937, I-3 suffered an explosion in a lubricating oil sump tank that killed one man and injured 17 others.
 She proceeded to the Kure Naval Arsenal in Kure, Japan, for repairs.